 If decided that the controversy should be responded to, a new company engagement group will be formed.
 The engagement in this case will focus on mitigation of issues; reassurance that company has a remediation plan in place which includes consultation of all affected stakeholders; and reassurance that the company integrates learnings and reviews established procedures to prevent the reoccurrence of the controversy.

 How will right-holders and affected stakeholders be included within engagements?

 The PRI in collaboration with Lead Investors and with input from the technical expert group will identify and consult stakeholders who have or may be affected by companies (such as local communities and workers).
 Leading investors within the industry already do this, and it is particularly important when a controversy occurs that requires investors to be reactive.

 Obtaining first-hand information from key stakeholders will complement the human rights impact assessment conducted by the company itself and other public information available.
 This will help investors to understand and incorporate information about actual risks and outcomes experienced by stakeholders in individual engagements.

-What role will investor political engagement play in the Initiative?
+What role will investor policy engagement play in the Initiative?

 Both investor engagement with corporates and public policymakers are necessary to pursue the objectives of this Initiative.
 It is recognised, for example, that the solution to the issues of privacy rights, hate speech, misinformation and electoral manipulation brought on by big tech companies require not only forceful company stewardship by investors but also global, regulatory solutions.

 Separately to the collaborative Initiative, as part of our broader human rights programme, the PRI will promote mandatory human rights due diligence legislation, robust accountability mechanisms and financial regulation which recognises human rights as an area of responsibility through local PRI policy representatives.

 Within the collaborative Initiative, a separate, voluntary working group on investor engagement on public policy will be considered (from year 2 of the Initiative onwards) where issue-specific policy and regulatory intervention is required.
 This will be subject to decisions in the wider PRI change plan on human rights and will build on input from the Signatory advisory committee, technical advisory group and other stakeholders.